Shaping learners to become leaders

 But child sponsorship can change that – and there’s proof!
 Read the next four stories to learn how World Vision’s sponsorship program establishes opportunities through education for some of the world’s most vulnerable children.
 For former sponsored children Abimael, George, and Kit, see their transformations unfold as they became leaders in their communities.
 Then, experience the inspiring determination of children in Lebanon as they seize the chance to reclaim their education and hope after disaster in their country.

-1. Sponsorship is driving force that makes a difference (Peru)
+1. Sponsorship is the driving force that makes a difference (Peru)

 2. Two PhD’s at 32-years-old (Malawi)